Social media data is what validates marketing decisions, which makes analytics the defining scales of modern marketing.

 People won't always play a video that pops up in their feed.

-This number helps let you know how many people watch your videos and how many prefer more static picture content.
+This social media metrics helps let you know how many people watch your videos and how many prefer more static picture content.

 If you want more information about the demographics of your Instagram followers and viewers, this is the section for you.